douglas-c-thomas/bq-dbt-omni-demo/README.md

-# bq-dbt-omni-demo
+# Demo: BigQuery <-> dbt <-> Omni BI

 ## 📌 Introduction
-This repository is a **demo project showcasing dbt (Data Build Tool) with BigQuery**.
+This repository is a demo project showcasing how synthetic Claims data in **BigQuery** can be transformed by **dbt** (Data Build Tool) and power **Omni BI** dashboards for Claims analysis.
 The goal of this demo is to illustrate:
 - How to use **dbt for data transformation and modeling**.
 - How to implement **data validation and testing**.
 - How to **document models** and generate **interactive documentation**.
-- How to integrate **dbt workflows into a structured repository**.
+- How to integrate **Omni BI with BigQuery and dbt to turn data into information and information into knowledge**

-This demo is designed for **data engineers, analysts, and anyone looking to understand dbt workflows with BigQuery**.
+This demo is designed for data engineers, analysts, and anyone looking to understand how **Omni BI integrates with BigQuery via dbt workflows**.

 ---